-The permit fees required by ORS 818.270 shall be paid to the granting authority for every permit issued, except for permits issued to the federal government, State of Oregon, counties, and cities which are exempt pursuant to ORS 818.200(2):
+(1) The permit fees required by ORS 818.270 shall be paid to the granting authority for every permit issued, except for permits issued to the federal government, State of Oregon, counties, and cities which are exempt pursuant to ORS 818.200(2).

-- (1) Motor carriers having valid Oregon Department of Transportation authority may request that these fees be billed on a monthly basis.
-Accounts shall be determined to be delinquent under ORS 818.225 and will be assigned to the Oregon Department of Transportation for collection when: - (a) Billed fees have not been paid within 60 days of the billing date; or - (b) Reports from carriers used to determine fees have not been filed within 30 days of the mileage report request date. - (2) Motor carriers with delinquent accounts are not eligible for variance permits until all fees are paid. - (3) Road use assessment fees for gross weights up to 240,000 pounds are shown in a table prepared and maintained by the Chief Engineer.
+(2) Motor carriers having valid Oregon Department of Transportation authority may request that these fees be billed on a monthly basis.
+Accounts shall be determined to be delinquent under ORS 818.225 when:

+(a) Billed fees have not been paid within 60 days of the billing date; or

+(b) Reports from carriers used to determine fees have not been filed within 30 days of the mileage report request date.

+(3) Motor carriers with delinquent accounts are not eligible for variance permits until all fees are paid.

+(4) Road use assessment fees for gross weights up to 240,000 pounds are shown in a table prepared and maintained by the Chief Engineer.
 The fee is determined by the motor carrier's declaration of gross weight and number of axles used.
-If gross weight exceeds 240,000 pounds, the road use assessment fees will be computed by the department. - (4) The road use assessment fees may be increased based on actual weighing by State Motor Carrier Enforcement Officers and other authorized personnel or through audit by the Oregon Department of Transportation.
+If gross weight exceeds 240,000 pounds, the road use assessment fees will be computed by the department.

+(5) The road use assessment fees for any carrier may be increased based on actual weighing by State Motor Carrier Enforcement Officers and other authorized personnel or through audit by the Oregon Department of Transportation.

-(5) The road use assessment fees are not refundable unless a permit has been issued and the trip is not made.
+(6) The road use assessment fees are not refundable unless the trip is not made.